9 Best Campgrounds in Joshua Tree National Park & Camping Details

 On the opposite side of the park from Cottonwood, west of the town of Joshua Tree, off Highway 62, is Black Rock Campground.
-This is a scenic campground with a high concentration of Joshua trees, and it's also known as a good bird-watching area.
+This is a scenic campground, with 99 sites and a high concentration of Joshua trees; it's also known as a good bird-watching area.

 The biggest drawback to this campground is the distance to the main section of the park, which is at least a 45-minute drive away.
 However, campsites here are reservable, and that may be an important factor from fall to spring.

 It's also the closest campground to the major population centers to the west.
 The small town of Yucca Valley is five miles away.

 Each campsite has a picnic table and a fire ring, and the campground has flush toilets.
 Generators are allowed but only during certain hours three times a day.